armaaniel/steak-and-eggs-spa/README.md

 ### Validations

 User inputs are validated, disabling submission until inputs are valid.
-Inputs are formatted as currency with max-length caps where applicable.
+Inputs are formatted as currency with length caps where applicable.

 ### Reusable Components